Inheritance of interface is different from inheritance of implementatino.

 The purpose of declaring a simple virtual function is to have derived classes inherit a function interface as well as default implementation.

-function, but if you don’t want to write your own, you can fall back on the default version in the Shape
+For example, the declaration of error function tells us that “You have to supoort an error function, but if you don’t want to write your own, you can fall back on the default version in the Shape class.”

 Potential danger